krishika-r/Churn-Prediction/README.md

 Churn History Dataset.csv

-The data available includes customers’ demographic profile, their plan features and usage history along with an indicator whether they actually churned or not.
+The data available includes customers demographic profile, their plan features and usage history along with an indicator whether they actually churned or not.

 Churn Test Dataset.csv